Educational Advisor, BEd, GradDipHum, GradCertEdStudies (gifted education), GradDipPsych (2019)

 Someone asked me recently, ‘why do you teach?’
 When I thought about it, I realised that there were really two things that inspired me about working with young people.

 Secondary to this is the pride I experience when watching a child succeed at something they didn’t think was possible.
 Observing self-doubt and avoidance turn into ambition, I can’t help but feel impressed by their effort and achievement.
-I believe that encouraging this type of grit and determination is one of the most important things we can encourage in our classrooms and homes.

 A personal journey